 Increase Turkey Egg Laying and Growth Rate

-Four methods for the enhancement of turkey performance are presented: three methods for increasing reproductive efficiency and one method for increasing turkey growth rate and muscle mass.
-Two of the technologies that work to increase reproductive efficiency utilize the inhibition of the vasoactive intestinal peptide in order to reduce prolactin secretion levels and the occurrence of brooding behaviors.
-The third reproductive technology utilizes the effects the eyes seem to have on the gonads in order to provide poultry with the optimal combination of light wavelengths to induce the most stimulatory effects.
-The last technology works to increase the turkey growth rate and muscle mass of hens by using a passive immunization method to block myostatin’s inhibitory effects on skeletal muscle development.
+Two methods for the enhancement of turkey performance are presented: one technology works to increase the turkey growth rate and muscle mass of hens by using a passive immunization method to block myostatin’s inhibitory effects on skeletal muscle development.
+The other technology utilizes the effects the eyes seem to have on the gonads in order to provide poultry with the optimal combination of light wavelengths to induce the most stimulatory effects.

 |MN-IP Try and Buy|